Rudolf von Eschwege: Aviation service

 After three months, he transferred to aviation.
 By February 1915, he began pilot training.
 He was not a natural pilot, but managed to qualify after crashing several times.
-He was then assigned to Flieger-Abteilung 36, an aerial reconnaissance unit, in July 1915.
-By July 1916, he was flying a Fokker Eindekker as a fighter escort to the unit's two-seaters.
+He was then assigned to FA 36 (Flieger Abteilung/aerial reconnaissance unit) in July 1915.
+By July 1916, he was flying a Fokker Eindecker as a fighter escort to the unit's two-seaters.
 He served there until autumn of 1916, when he was commissioned an officer and transferred to the Macedonian Front.

 There, on the fringes of the great war, a polyglot air force of Turks, Germans, and Bulgarians battled a vastly numerically superior French and Franco-Serbian foe.
-There, Eschwege was assigned to another recon unit, FA 66.
+Eschwege was assigned to another recon unit, FA 66.
 His brief was to patrol a 99 mile (160 km) long front and guard the Bulgarian 10th Aegean Division against enemy air activities.
 There were a total of three German reconnaissance units in the theater, but he was the sole German fighter pilot.
 Opposed to him were two Royal Naval Air Service Wings, Nos.
 2 and 3; two Royal Flying Corps squadrons, Nos.
 17 and 24; as well as about 160 French and Serbian airplanes, equivalent to another ten squadrons.
 On 25 October 1916, piloting a Fokker Eindekker, he put in his first claim for an aerial victory when he "splashed" a Farman, but it went unconfirmed because the Bulgarian witnesses at a ground observation post had been transferred.
 His next two, on 19 November and 27 December, were his first credited victories.
 The Bulgarian infantry began to refer to him as "The Eagle of the Aegean Sea".

 Eschwege began 1917 with a new unit, FA 30; he also began it, on 9 January, with another victory when he downed a Royal Aircraft Factory B.E.12 at his home airfield at Drama, Greece.
-For his next win on 18 February, he took on British ace Captain Gilbert W. M. Green and his wingman, forcing down and capturing Lieutenant J. C. F. Owen when Green's gun jammed.
+For his next victory on 18 February, he took on British ace Captain Gilbert W. M. Green and his wingman, forcing down and capturing Lieutenant J. C. F. Owen when Green's gun jammed.
 The following day, a British plane dropped a query about Owen's well-being, to which the Germans replied.
-This sense of chivalry was manifested in a different way after Eschwege's next win of 22 March, when he visited his latest victims, a wounded pilot and observer, in the field hospital, bearing them gifts of cigarettes, chocolate, and books.
+This sense of chivalry was manifested in a different way after von Eschwege's next victory of 22 March, when he visited his latest victims, a wounded pilot and observer, in the field hospital, bearing them gifts of cigarettes, chocolate, and books.

-About this time, Eschwege managed to upgrade to an Albatros D.III fighter, which he would fly to the end.
-It was while flying this plane that he was wounded during May, by the gunner on a British two-seater.
+About this time, von Eschwege managed to upgrade to an Albatros D.III fighter, which he would fly to the end.
+It was while flying this plane that he was wounded during May, by the gunner in a British two-seater.
 Disregarding his wounded right arm and his plane's punctured fuel tank, he pressed home a successful attack and returned home to make a dead-stick landing.
 Nor was this wound his only drawback; he fell ill from malaria in early September.